harshit-raj15/21-Days-of-RTL/README.md

 ### About the challenge

-This reposotory stores all the RTL code I practiced for the 21 days straight!
+This reposotory will store all the RTL code I will practice for next 21 days straight!

 ### Why I took on this challenge?